Lily Slater: 2014–present

-Following Martin's death, Lily becomes more angry and following Jean removing Stacey from Walford while privately grieving and during this Lily starts getting into trouble such as a drugs arrest.
+Following Martin's death, a grieving Lily becomes more angry, especially when Stacey goes to stay with her brother Sean (Robert Kazinsky) for several weeks, leaving the children with Jean while she mourns Martin.
+Lily starts getting into trouble, such as a drugs arrest.
 When Stacey locks herself in her room due to the grief, Lily takes care of her siblings - which is proven to be too much for her.
 Following this, her and Avani Nandra-Hart (Aaliyah James) start to smoke weed and drink together.
-Eventually after several disagreements with Stacey, Lily goes to stay with Ryan and takes Charli with her.
+Eventually after several disagreements with Stacey, Lily goes to stay with Ryan temporarily and takes Charli with her.
+When she returns, Stacey announces that she wants to move to Brazil to live with Sean and take her children with her, but Lily declines the offer, not wanting to separate Charli from Ricky, and stays in Walford with Jean.
+Lily later struggles to support Jean through another bipolar episode, in which Jean develops a vendetta against Zoe, blaming her for Stacey leaving, and later Zoe's daughter Jasmine (Indeyarna Donaldson-Holness).
+Lily temporarily moves in with Kat and her family at the Vic when Jean goes to stay with their relative Lynne Slater (Elaine Lordan).
+Jean returns home a few weeks later, having recovered, and Lily moves back home.

+Lily becomes involved in her best friends Avani and Amy Mitchell's (Ellie Dadd) conflict with Joel Marshall (Max Murray), who has recently been released from juvenile detention for posting a sexual video of Avani without her consent, and for violently assaulting his stepmother, Vicki Fowler (Alice Haig).
+Lily takes pity on Joel, who has been ostracised, but later gets involved in a prank by her friend group, consisting of Amy, Avani, Ricky, Denzel Danes (Jaden Ladega), Davinder "Nugget" Gulati (Juhaim Rasul Choudhury), Barney Mitchell (Lewis Bridgeman), and Will Mitchell (Freddie Phillips), to humiliate Joel by tying him up and throwing beer over him.
+Later that night, Joel is attacked and left for dead by an unknown assailant, and all of the teens, including Lily, become suspects.
+Lily admits to Jean that she filmed the prank, causing the video to be sent to several of the teens' parents, including Joel's father Ross (Alex Walkinshaw).
+Lily later apologises to Joel and the two form a friendship.

 Reception

 Turner faced mixed reception towards her pregnancy storyline.
 For her portrayal of Lily, she won the award for Best Young Performer at the 2023 British Soap Awards.
 Later that year, she was nominated in the same category at the Inside Soap Awards and was longlisted for the award for Serial Drama Performance at the 28th National Television Awards.
 She was also longlisted for "Best Young Performer" at the 2025 Inside Soap Awards.
 Turner is also numerously mistaken to be related to the actress Lacey who plays her on-screen mother.